Sarah Lockwood

 Have a Zero-Waste Day

-I will refuse all items associated with packaging for the entire day.
+I will refuse all items that come in packaging for the entire day.

 Food